jujuhere/SpreadsheetForTrading/README.md

 ORDERS_URL= "https://paper-trading.lemon.markets/v1/orders/" or "https://data.lemon.markets/v1/orders/"
 ```

 Configure your environment variables on the Spreadsheet.
-You just need to insert your API key from the into the Spreadsheet by copying it from the dashboard.
+You just need to insert your API key into the Spreadsheet by copying it from the dashboard.
 Please provide your unique API KEY.
-You can decide with one click whether you'd like to use the paper money or the real money environment.
+You can decide with one tick/click whether you'd like to use the paper money or the real money environment on the sheet.
 (This time, you don't need to add environment variables in the code.) :)
-Also, if you order stocks through your spreadsheet, please consider the following variables from the POST request:
+Also, if you order stocks through your spreadsheet, please consider the following variables from the POST request while inserting the data into Sheets:

 ```javascript
     "isin": "isin of the stock you'd like to trade",